Skip to content

 Central Phuket Shopping Gallery

 The main shopping gallery is immense, often hosting loud commercial events on the weekend, and it gets even louder at the end of the month, such as motors show and property shows.
-The rest of the time, the area is a vast discounted items display.
-Surrounding the central areas are the usual fashion and cosmetic shops: Sephora, Guess, Zara, Esprit, and Mango (MNG)
+The rest of the time, the area is a vast display of discounted items.
+Surrounding the central areas are the usual fashion and cosmetic shops: Sephora, Guess, Zara, Esprit, and Mango (MNG), Zara, Mango, Esprit, H&M, and other franchise restaurants like Pizza Company, Hachiban Ramen, Sizzler, and Black Canyon.

 central food hall phuket